Home

 Yoga History

-2. Branches of Yoga Be familiar with the major branches of yoga and their origins.
+2. Branches of Yoga – Be aware of the major branches of yoga and their origins.

 Sanskrit

-1. Sanskrit Introduction – Have an understanding of the origins of Sanskrit, its distinctive qualities, and the significance of it being the language of the original yoga texts.
+1. Sanskrit Introduction – Be familiar with the origins of Sanskrit, its distinctive qualities, and the significance of it being the language of the original yoga texts.

 Yoga Philosophy